Study in Kassel

 The content on this page was translated automatically.

-"If the Brothers Grimm were to wander to Kassel today ... they would not come to a romantic town.
-Too much of the old Kassel was destroyed in the Second World War for that." - (Hans Eichel, former mayor).
+"If the Brothers Grimm were to travel to Kassel today ... they would not come to a romantic city.
+Too much of old Kassel was destroyed in the Second World War for that." - (Hans Eichel, former Lord Mayor)

-Kassel has the reputation of being an ugly city full of 1950s architecture and modern art.
-It is best known for documenta - one of the world's largest modern art exhibition series, held every five years - and Bergpark with Hercules, the city's landmark.
-However, Kassel also has a lot to offer beyond that.
-Especially for Germanists, Kassel is interesting as the home of the Brothers Grimm - the founders of our science.
-As a student at the University of Kassel, you are also automatically a holder of the "Kulturticket", which gives you free or reduced admission to many places.
+Kassel has a reputation for being an ugly city full of 1950s architecture and modern art.
+It is best known for the documenta - one of the world's largest exhibition series for modern art, which takes place every five years - and the Bergpark with Hercules, the city's landmark.
+However, Kassel also has a lot more to offer.
+As the home of the Brothers Grimm - the founders of our science - Kassel is particularly interesting for Germanists.
+As a student of the University of Kassel, you are also automatically a holder of the "Kulturticket", which gives you free or discounted admission to many places.
 In addition to the established museums, Kassel also offers a wide variety of subcultural and student cultural events.
-Here we have a few tips for you that might be especially interesting for students of German studies.
+Here are a few tips that might be of particular interest to German studies students.